digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 - Access to the **Team Settings** menu from the team site main menu.
 - Ability to change the team name and import data from Slack export files.
 - Access to the **Manage Members** menu, where they can control whether team members are a **Member** or a **Team Admin**.

-#### Channel Admin

-_Available in Mattermost Enterprise Edition E10 or higher_

-The person who creates a channel is assigned the Channel Admin role for that channel.
-People with the Channel Admin role have the following privileges:

-- Ability to assign the Channel Admin role to other members of the channel.
-- Ability to remove the Channel Admin role from other holders of the Channel Admin role.
-- Ability to remove members from the channel.

-Depending on your system configuration, Channel Admins can be granted special permissions by the System Admin to rename and delete channels.

 #### Member